 What is Trauma?

-Behavior is a complex process influenced by many factors, including, but not limited to, cognitive and biological factors.
-However, just as important is the influence of social influences induced by trauma.
+Behavior is a complex process influenced by many factors, including cognitive and biological factors among others.
+However, equally important is the influence of social influences induced by trauma.
 The Center for Early Childhood Health Consultation, describes trauma as “an exceptional experience in which powerful and dangerous stimuli overwhelm the child’s capacity to regulate emotions”.
-These traumatic experiences are known as adverse childhood experiences (ACES) include but are not limited to the following (Center for Disease Control and Prevention, 2020).
+These traumatic experiences are known as adverse childhood experiences (ACEs) include but are not limited to the following (Center for Disease Control and Prevention, 2020):

 - Witnessing violence in the home or community

 - Having a family member attempt or die by suicide

 - Instability due to parental separation or household members being in jail or prison

 The effects of ACEs on school-age children can manifest in various ways, including depression, anxiety, aggression, hypervigilance, substance abuse, impaired relationships, emotional dysregulation and/or inattention.
 By understanding the impact of ACEs on a child’s behavior, educators can purposely create caring and nurturing environments that can support and heal students.

 What is Trauma-Informed Care?

 Trauma-informed care is grounded in the awareness of ACEs’ impact on children’s social-emotional state by intentionally creating safe spaces through supportive relationships and teaching children healthy ways to regulate their emotions.
 This approach to providing care is not limited to school counselors and psychologists; it applies to all school staff that comes into contact with students.
 This is an all-inclusive term for those who work with students in educational settings and are committed to providing healing school environments.

 Educational systems are increasingly equipping their staff and transforming themselves into trauma-sensitive schools through training that highlights the effects of trauma.
 Characteristics of trauma-informed care training include the following principles (National Association of School Psychologists, 2015):